Nagoya University

 (1)

 To enable students to logically and systematically apply the comprehensive knowledge of law and politics that they gain within the context of a globalized society, the School organizes the curriculum as follows.
-In the first year, courses are provided as a foundation for specialized learning; it includes introductory and foundational courses that provide a thorough grounding in the specialized fields of political science and law, as well as the Specialized Courses Constitutional Law I, Civil Law I, and Political Theory, which cover the foundations of Japan’s legal system and political theory.
+In the first year, courses are provided as a foundation for specialized learning; it includes introductory and foundational courses that provide a thorough grounding in the specialized fields of political science and law, as well as the Specialized Courses Constitutional Law I and Civil Law I, which cover the basis of Japan’s legal system.
 From the second year onward, courses are provided in diverse fields of politics and public law, civil and criminal law, and foundational and social law.
 Courses relating to each of these fields, ranging from foundational to advanced courses, will be arranged progressively and systematically, with an emphasis on providing students with an international perspective.

 (2)

-To enable students to acquire the ability to make comprehensive assessments, accurate value judgments and decisions from a macroscopic perspective, within the Liberal Arts and Sciences Courses, students will be required to take a wide range of non-Specialized Courses (e.g., Liberal Education Courses, Health and Sports Science Courses, Language and Culture Courses) in addition to Specialized Introductory Courses (e.g., First-year Seminars and Basic Courses in Humanities and Social Sciences).
+To enable students to acquire the ability to make comprehensive assessments, accurate value judgments and decisions from a macroscopic perspective, within the Liberal Arts and Sciences Courses, students will be required to take a wide range of non-Specialized Courses (e.g., foundational science, diverse liberal arts, health and sports science, and language and culture courses) in addition to Specialized Courses (i.e., First-year Seminars and foundational liberal arts courses).
 This promotes a multifaceted approach to learning with regard to Specialized Courses.
-For the same reason, the following Basic Courses in Humanities and Social Sciences are not included in the credits needed for graduation but are optional: The Constitution of Japan; Jurisprudence; and Political Science.
+For the same reason, the following foundational liberal arts courses are not included in the credits needed for graduation but are optional: The Constitution of Japan; Jurisprudence; and Political Science.

 (3)